ChameleonCloud/docs/source/technical/networks/networks_basic.rst

 Floating IP Addresses
 ---------------------

 Instances on Chameleon are assigned a *fixed* IP address that can be used for local connectivity as well as NAT access to the public Internet.
-A publicly accessible IPv4 address (*Floating IP address*) is required in order to access Chameleon instances from the Internet or host public services. `CHI@TACC <https://chi.tacc.chameleoncloud.org>`_ and `CHI@UC <https://chi.uc.chameleoncloud.org>`_ each have a limited number of public IP addresses that can be allocated to your instances.
+A publicly accessible IPv4 address (*Floating IP address*) is required in order to access Chameleon instances from the Internet or host public services. `CHI\@TACC <https://chi.tacc.chameleoncloud.org>`_ and `CHI\@UC <https://chi.uc.chameleoncloud.org>`_ each have a limited number of public IP addresses that can be allocated to your instances.

 The :ref:`getting-started` guide shows how to allocate *Floating IP address* to your nodes.